Mikaral/IoT-Training/Week 1/Lesson-1.md

 **Okay, we have computational intelligence, but where is the internet???**

-These modern cars are usign way more network, to remote start, to contact 911 by the internet in case of an accident.
+These modern cars are using way more network, to remote start, to contact 911 by the internet in case of an accident.
 And we don't even started talking about Tesla cars which we can connect to a GPS network and trace a route, connect to Spotify, Social media, etc.

 **Great, now we know why modern cars are IoT devices!**

 ### Another example is a Logistical tagging (Barcode).Wait, what?

 First, let's understand the functionality of a Logistical Tagging.
-When moving devices (That's logistic in laymans terms) we have to track these devices, that's where barcodes comes in!
+When moving devices (That's logistic in layman's terms) we have to track these devices, that's where barcodes comes in!
 Barcodes exist for a while.
 Nowadays, we usually don't use barcodes, we use RFID tags instead of barcodes.

 **But why???? why RFID tags????????**